Statement

 My art practice directs attention to the fragile, entangled nature of our relationship to the material world by compelling curiosity and embodied perception.
 I am interested in the potential of space and materiality toward invoking long and discordant views of time, a sense of place, and relational awareness beyond the human.
 I work with materials as both trace and emergent speculation; bodies of memory with agency to create exchange and shift awareness.

-Working with ordinary, salvaged materials, precarious forms, and neglected sites, I question systems of value creation in our contemporary world.
+Working with ordinary, salvaged materials, precarious forms, and neglected sites, I question systems of value.
 I practice art in ways that deepen my relation to my surroundings by reclaiming materials with specific and layered histories, such as brick from a particular brickyard, dust or spiderwebs from a dwelling, architectural remnants, or materials associated with local ecosystems, including my body.
 The ephemeral nature of my work is meant to reveal or reimagine the ways we participate in larger material cycles through human and geological time.

 Emerging from an interdisciplinary perspective that includes the natural sciences, archeology, poetry, diverse writers and thinkers, and place-based research, my projects are the result of meditative ritual processes, literal explorations of regional landscape and inherent material properties, and collaboration with natural processes.